 - And there will also be some very personal reflections from individuals, discussing where they hope to find comfort and joy this Christmas, in the time of Covid.

-- Wells Cathedral will also be filming some Christmas services, and Bishop Ruth plans to film a Christmas morning service for those who are isolating at home, which we’ll show here and on our Facebook page.
+- Bishop Ruth plans to film a Christmas morning service for those who are isolating at home, which we’ll show here and on our Facebook page.

-- On December 5 and 6, there will be a South West Carols event, which hopes to be the biggest nativity and carols event in the South West.
-It will involve schools, local musicians, young people from around the region and the London Community Gospel Choir.
-Find out more.
+- South West Carols produced what they believe to be the biggest nativity and carols event in the South West.
+It will involves schools, local musicians, young people from around the region and the London Community Gospel Choir.
+Find out more about the event and resources on offer.

 - The Environment team has also produced a guide to having a green Christmas.
 Download the checklist below if you don’t want to forget to care for creation this Christmas.
 There is also a Big Green Advent Calendar for you to download.